Hazegard/Goauld-doc/content/en/04-client/13-admin.md

 # Email used when generating Let's Encrypt certificates.
 letsencrypt-mail: mail@example.com

 # Enable QUIC protocol support.
+Requires tls to also be enabled.
 quic: true

 # Enable DNS server for SSH-over-DNS connections.
 dns: true

 # Disable database usage.
-db: false
+no-db: false

 # Path or filename of the database to use.
 db-file-name: Goauld.db

-# List of IP addresses allowed to access the /manage/ endpoint.
+# List of IP addresses allowed to access the /admin/ and /manage/ endpoints, SSH password authentication, and SSH local port forwarding.
 allowed-ips: []

 # Access token required for the /manage/ API endpoint.